 Nylon is used in many outdoor applications such as tents, backpacks, and dry sacks to name only a few.
 Thick nylon such as 600 denier is often used for its notoriously good abrasion resistance and durability in places like the bottom of backpacks.

 This fabric is also synthetic but shares few of the same properties of nylon.
-Polyester is often used as “base layer” fabric due to its inherent ability to “wick” moisture away from the surface of the skin.
-Polyester is the main fabric in most UnderArmour garments and other tight fitting performance layers.
+Polyester is often used as “base layer” fabric due to its inherent ability to “wick” moisture away from the surface of the skin and are ideal in hot weather.

-Often polyester will be woven with nylon in a garment to help blend the relative strengths of each fabric to create a final product that is both strong, durable, and wicking.
+Often polyester will be woven with nylon or a durable water resistance coating in a garment to help blend the relative strengths of each fabric to create a final product that is both strong, durable, and wicking.

 Zip Off and Convertible Options

 There was a time when zip off pants were a novelty item but these days in the hiking world, zip off pants have come to be a genuinely useful tool.

 Because many cheap zip off pants from the local Walmart have weak zippers or poorly constructed seams and won’t last very long at all.
 Make the investment in a good pair of zip off hiking pants.

-An alternative, however, might be to wear a pair of running shorts for hiking in warm weather and carry a pair of lightweight nylon pants for in camp or when resting if the idea of zip off pants is not particularly appealing.
+An alternative, however, might be to wear a pair of running shorts for hiking in warm weather and carry a pair of lightweight roll up nylon pants for in camp or when resting if the idea of zip off pants is not particularly appealing.